mcleodchris/theunderground.blog/src/posts/2023-12-01-a-first-post.md

 But it's a fun experiment none-the-less, and I'm hoping to see it through to whatever end.

 True to form, I haven't planned for anything beyond the "can it be done" aspects of this.
 I still haven't figured out exactly _what_ I'm going to write about.
 I have a few ideas, but nothing firm.
 We'll just have to see how it goes.
-Things might be a little random for a while as I explore RSS as a medium and it's limitations.
+Things might be a little random for a while as I explore RSS[^1] as a medium and it's limitations.
 Reading that back sounds quite pretentious, but I'm sticking with it.

 ## Interesting Links and Goings On